| How lying marketers sold Roe v. Wade to

 providers have left their profession.
 On its website, NARAL bemoans "the

 dwindling number of doctors willing or trained to perform abortions."
+If we really want to understand how abortion has been

 so successfully marketed, there's no better source than those who have